Thursday 13th August 2020

-We are pleased to announce that the four churches are now open for private prayer, and from Sunday 5th July services are to recommence.
-They will be at 8.00 a.m. at St Mary's and All Saints', at 10.00 a.m. in St Mark's and St Nicholas' (alternating week-about, starting on 5th July in Studland) and at 11.00 a.m. in St Mary's.
+We are pleased to announce that the four churches are now open for private prayer, and services have recommenced albeit somewhat limited.
+They will be at 8.00 a.m. at St Mary's and All Saints', at 10.00 a.m. in St Mark's and St Nicholas' (alternating week-about, on 9th August in St Mark's) and at 11.00 a.m. in St Mary's.
 On-line services continue also, please see below for the team service, and for those at All Saints' and St Nicholas', scroll down and access the weekly notices.

-Please find the service for 5th July, The Fourth Sunday after Trinity, here:
+Please find the service for 9th August, the Ninth Sunday after Trinity, here:

-The team rector is providing a daily thought.
-That for 5th July is here:
+The team rector is providing a regular blog.
+That for 11th August is here:

 We have Junior Church on line too!
-On Sunday 5th July, the children learn more about Moses:
+On Sunday 9th August the story was the storm on the lake:

 Please keep an eye on news items, notices, blogs on this website (see menu at the top of this home page).